ChameleonCloud/docs/source/technical/reservations.rst

 The sections above present the most user friendly mode of usage, with most actions performed via the web interface.
 However, Chameleon can be accessed via the OpenStack command line tools which provides more capabilities.
 This section presents some advanced usage using the command line tools.

-.. tip:: Reading :doc:`cli` is highly recommanded before continuing on the following sections.
+.. tip:: Reading :doc:`cli` is highly recommended before continuing on the following sections.

 Blazar Client Installation
 ____________________________